longhorn/website/content/docs/1.6.0/references/settings.md

 >
 > - DO NOT CHANGE THIS SETTING WITH ATTACHED VOLUMES.
 Longhorn will block this setting update when there are attached volumes.
 >
-> - When applying the setting, Longhorn will restart all instance-manager pods.
->
 > - When the V2 Data Engine is enabled, each instance-manager pod utilizes 1 CPU core.
 This high CPU usage is attributed to the spdk_tgt process running within each instance-manager pod.
 The spdk_tgt process is responsible for handling input/output (IO) operations and requires intensive polling.
 As a result, it consumes 100% of a dedicated CPU core to efficiently manage and process the IO requests, ensuring optimal performance and responsiveness for storage operations.

 #### V2 Data Engine Huge Page Limit